dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/about.md

 I am a postdoctoral researcher currently working on **Theoretical and Computational neuroscience** with a background on **stochastic dynamics, stochastic analysis, and nonlinear dynamics**.

 I am broadly interested in **how learning and synaptic plasticity shape collective population dynamics and representational geometries, and how these changes manifest in behaviour.**\
-Ongoing projects (as of Apr 2026) involve:
+Ongoing projects (as of July 2026) involve:
  - devising a reinforcement learning based method for discovering plasticity rules for reinforcement training of RNNs [[see more](https://dimitra-maoutsa.github.io/portfolio/portfolio--1/)] [[see here important clarifications](https://dimitra-maoutsa.github.io/M-Dims-Blog/posts/Three_factor_rules.html)]
+ - analysing and modelling **how population activity in visual cortex changes during reward-driven learning** [[see more](https://dimitra-maoutsa.github.io/portfolio/portfolio--2/)]
  -  modelling the contextual reconfiguration of representations through top-down feedback [[see more](https://dimitra-maoutsa.github.io/portfolio/portfolio-0b/)].

 For further ongoing directions, please feel free to reach out.